lsst-sitcom/sitcomtn-123/index.rst

   lsst.sal.MTMount.azimuth

 These tests analyze what is the min power supply voltage along the different movements that the telescope performs during slew (analizing their velocities and acceleration) and if in some positions or concrete movements could suggest problems.
-We explore the minimum :numref:`powerSupplyVoltage` as a function of slew distance, as well as the behavior during velocity and acceleration.
+We explore the minimum *powerSupplyVoltage* as a function of slew distance, as well as the behavior during velocity and acceleration.
 We also explore when the telescope moves in azimuth and elevation at the same time and when it moves separately.

 Results have been analyzed for observing nights 20240220 and 20240221.
 During these dates it was not possible to accelerate the telescope so the final results of this analysis are pending observational data.